brunoCarvalhoo/brunoCarvalhoo/README.md

 - 👋 Hi, I’m Bruno Carvalho
 - 👀 I’m interested in Data Science, IoT
 - 🌱 I’m currently learning Python, Java and SpringBoot
+- 🔍 I´m looking forward to collaborate in new projects
 - ⚡ Fun fact: Since the Release from Encanto, People don´t talk about Bruno!🤐

 ---